November 11th

 Meaning of the subhAShita:

-Silence, delaying, going away, looking at the ground, (raising) an eyebrow, talking about something else (or to someone else)—these are six ways of saying "no."
+Silence, delaying, going away, looking at the ground, (raising) an eyebrow, talking about something else (or to someone else)—these are six ways of saying 'no'.

 Commentary:

 The verse suggests six simple approaches.
 Silence is one option, as is delaying the response.
 Sometimes, just walking away or diverting your gaze can be enough—staring at the ground, for instance.
-Another way is a raised eyebrow, as if to say, “Are you serious?”
-Or simply changing the topic to move on smoothly.
-These methods ease the difficulty of saying ‘no.’
+Another way is a raised eyebrow, as if to say, "Are you serious?" or simply changing the topic to move on smoothly.
+These methods ease the difficulty of saying 'no.'

-For the right reasons, it is okay to say 'no.' There’s no need to feel guilty about setting boundaries.
+For the right reasons, it is okay to say 'no.' There is no need to feel guilty about setting boundaries.
 One needs to take care of his own time and resources in a way he deems suitable for himself.
 Saying 'no' can be a powerful form of self-care, not selfishness.
 It is okay to say 'no!' to people, places, and things that drain one's energy!

-Choosing ‘yes’ or ‘no’ both require careful thought.
-Half the troubles in life can be traced back to either saying yes too soon or not saying no soon enough!
+Choosing 'yes' or 'no' both require careful thought.
+Half the troubles in life can be traced back to either saying 'yes' too soon or not saying 'no' soon enough!
 Think, decide, and commit without regret.

 pada vigrahaH: